The arrest of Gershuni, October 1969 (11.6)

 On 21 October a second search was made of Gershuni’s flat.
 On the same day searches were also made at the Moscow flats of Natalya Gorbanevskaya, Tatyana Khodorovich, and Anatoly Yakobson.
 It is very possible that these were connected with Gershuni’s case.

 The investigation of Gershuni’s case is being headed by investigator N. V. Gnevkovskaya of the Moscow Procuracy.
-A charge has been brought under Article 190-1 of the Russian Criminal Code.
+A charge has been brought under Article 190-1 (RSFSR Criminal Code).

 After his arrest Gershuni was put in Butyrka Prison, and a week later transferred to the Serbsky Institute for psychiatric examination and diagnosis.
 He was declared of unsound mind.
 Gershuni is now in Butyrka Prison.
 The investigation is expected to be completed in January or February 1970.